Monday, February 22, 2010

 B: “Doamne, ce-a ajuns viaţa mea!”
 Gotta love a bit of melodrama.
 Middle-aged Eastern European women were clearly having a hard time of it in the early ’90s where snagging themselves faithful men was concerned.

-A: The composition here is quite subdued for the most part, but the vocals are overwrought in a way I would only otherwise associate with Italy.
+A: The composition here is subdued for the most part, but the vocals are overwrought in a way I would only otherwise associate with Italy.
 The electric guitar was inevitable.

 06 Slovenia